atoscram/fastai-is-it-dennis-quaid-or-harrison-ford/README.md

-# Is it Dennis Quaid or Harrison Ford
+# Is it Dennis Quaid or Harrison Ford?
 This is a little project based on fastai that determines if a photo is dennis quaid or harrison ford.

-# fastai-learning
+# fastai Learning
 fastai learning using kaggle.
 This is following the course on fastai.

 # Changes